How To Prepare Yourself For Test Case Writing [Productivity Tips]

 Conclusion

-So, following the process, standards, procedures and strictly adhering to the quality metrics with passion, can automatically bring great testing efficiency, productivity and a quality tester in you, which will become a habit in your professional life.
+So, following the process, standards, procedures and strictly adhering to the quality metrics with passion, can automatically bring great testing efficiency, productivity and a quality tester in you, which can become a habit in your professional life.

 • Have you gone through the functional requirements/user requirements/business use case documents?